Andreas Beger

 For a list of academic publications, see my research page.

-states: I frequently work with global data for independent states.
+states: I used to frequently work with global data for independent states.
 This package has some utility functions for making it easier to work with the two major lists of state system membership, Gleditsch & Ward and COW.